trisha-rajesh/trisha-rajesh/README.md

 # Hi, I'm Trisha 👋

-Computer Science & Psychology student at UW–Madison.
+Recent graduate in Computer Science and Psychology from UW-Madison.

 Interested in:
 - AI